-The property has one Waiting List that is established and maintained in chronological order based on the date and time of receipt of the Preliminary Application.
+Kahuku Elderly Hauoli Hale has one Waiting List that is established and maintained in chronological order based on the date and time of receipt of the Application.
 The Waiting List contains the following information for each applicant:

 - 1. Applicant Name

 - 2. Address and/or Contact Information

 - 3. Phone Number(s)

 - 4. Unit Type/Size

 - 5. Household Composition

 - 6. Preference/Accessibility requirements

+- 7. Race/ Ethnicity (HUD)

-- 7. Income level
+- 8. Income Level

-- 8. Date/ Time of Application
+- 9. Date/Time of Application

-Applicants must report changes in writing to any of the information immediately.
+Applicants must report changes to any of the information immediately.